jnrl12098/Grocery_List_Generator/README.txt

-Current GUI Version: 0.11
+Current GUI Version: 0.12
 * functional enough to deliver the minimum expected features:
 	* create a grocery list from scratch with Edit, Insert, Add, Remove
 	* edit and update (export) an inventory of ingredients; data persists after closing the program
 	* create (even from scratch), edit, and update own recipes; data persists after closing the program
+		* searchWindow must be reopened to see the new recipes on the list
 	* search for a recipe from a defined list of recipes
 	* display ingredients for a recipe
-	* add the ingredients of a recipe to the grocery list while also filtering the ingredients that are still present in the inventory
+	* add the ingredients of a recipe to the grocery list while also filtering the ingredients that are still present in the inventory and already present in the grocery list

 * NEW Quality of Life (but necessary) update:
-	* the search function is now done on a separate window
+	* Inventory, Grocery List, Recipe now each have their own class and tab
+		* this makes switching between tabs much easier (check new shortcuts below)
+	* RecipeTab now makes it easier for users to input their own recipes

 * keyboard shortcuts:
 	* on Main Window:
-			* Escape:			clear highlights from the listbox, if any
-			* Ctrl + s:			save the list of the current tab
-			* Alt 1:			switch to Inventory Tab
+			* Escape:			clear highlights from the listbox, if any NEW * Ctrl + s:			save the list of the current tab NEW * Alt 1:			switch to Inventory Tab
-			* Alt 2:			switch to Grocery List Tab
+			NEW * Alt 2:			switch to Grocery List Tab
-			* Alt 3:			switch to Recipe Tab
+			NEW * Alt 3:			switch to Recipe Tab
-			* Ctrl + Tab:		switch tabs from left to right
-			* Ctrl + Shift + Tab: switch tabs from right to left
+			NEW * Ctrl + Tab:		switch tabs from left to right NEW * Ctrl + Shift + Tab: switch tabs from right to left
 		* on Entrybox:
 			* Enter:			if no item is selected, add item; else, insert item
 			* Ctrl + Enter: 	edit the highlighted item on the listbox with the contents of the entrybox